banrovegrie/Nostradamus/README.md

 ![Untitled](assets/Untitled.png)

-Here, we have normalized values of Open, Close and Volume of several stocks contrasted with normalized values of several environmental factors, meant to depeict whether there is any sign of possible correlation.
+Here, we have normalized values of Open, Close and Volume of several stocks contrasted with normalized values of several environmental factors, meant to depict whether there is any sign of possible correlation.

 ### Inferences